City-of-Helsinki/helsinki-design-system/README.md

 | yarn build:\<platform>             | Build packages for platform.                  |
 | lerna run build --scope \<package> | Build only \<package>.                        |

-To ensure code quality in the repo, every package will have their `pre-commit` and `pre-push` scripts run automatically before git commit and push.
+To ensure code quality in the repo, every package will have their `pre-commit` and `pre-push` scripts run automatically before git commit and push (added with [Husky](https://github.com/typicode/husky)).

 ## Documentation